iexcloud/docs/source/interacting-with-your-data/querying-data/querying-datasets.md

 ]
 ```

 There are parameters that facilitate filtering on specific quarters and semesters, and the previous/current/future days, weeks, months, and years.
-For more details and examples, please see the [time series endpoint reference documentation](https://iexcloud.io/docs/guides/time-series).
+For more details and examples, please see the [Get Data endpoint reference doc](https://iexcloud.io/docs/apperate-apis/get-data).

 ## What's Next